Peter Merseburger

 Key publications

-- Spatial transcriptomics exploration of the primary neuroblastoma microenvironment unveils novel paracrine interactions. bioRxiv, 2024.
+- Spatial transcriptomics exploration of the primary neuroblastoma microenvironment in archived FFPE samples unveils novel paracrine interactions.
+Journal of Pathology, 2025.
+(PMID: 40778592)

 - Effects of hyperthermia on cisplatin tissue penetration and gene expression in peritoneal metastases: results from a randomized trial in ovarian cancer.
 British Journal of Surgery, 2024.
 (PMID: 38656960)